Rogers one of 25 women chosen for national leadership program.

 Rogers Helps Shape Federal Policies

-In February of 2017, Julie had the opportunity to attend the National Association of Counties (NACo) Legislative Conference in Washington, D.C.
+In March of 2018, Julie had the opportunity to attend the National Association of Counties (NACo) Legislative Conference in Washington, D.C.
 As a member of NACo’s Health Policy Steering Committee, she debated and voted on policy recommendations that she later brought to Capitol Hill to share with Congress.
+View the MLive article on her DC visit

 Brownfield Redevelopment Grant